Exact logic

 Total actual cost: $666,200.
 Actual profit: $13,800.
 Actual margin: 2.0%.

-The contractor did not know any of this until his accountant reconciled the books four months after the certificate of occupancy.
+In a monthly-close process, none of this surfaces until the accountant reconciles the books months after the certificate of occupancy.

-If he had been reviewing job costs weekly — with labor actuals compared against estimated hours by cost code, materials tracked against purchase orders, and sub invoices matched against committed costs — he would have seen the labor overrun in week three of framing.
-He would have caught the material allowance blow-out when the tile invoices came in.
-He would have had documentation to properly handle the sub extras.
+If job costs were reviewed weekly, with labor actuals compared against estimated hours by cost code, materials tracked against purchase orders, and sub invoices matched against committed costs, the labor overrun shows up in week three of framing.
+The material allowance blow-out gets caught when the tile invoices come in.
+There is contemporaneous documentation to properly handle the sub extras.

-He could not have eliminated every overrun.
-But he could have caught $20,000-$30,000 of it in time to do something about it.
+Not every overrun is preventable.
+But catching $20,000-$30,000 of it in time to do something about it is realistic.
 On a project with $68,000 of estimated profit, that is the difference between a good job and a disaster.

-Most contractors I work with start with some version of a job costing spreadsheet.
+Most contractors start with some version of a job costing spreadsheet.
 It is usually an Excel file or a Google Sheet with a tab for each project, cost codes running down the left side, and columns for budget, committed, actual, and projected final cost.

 The spreadsheet itself is fine.
 The structure is correct.
 The problem is that keeping it current requires someone to manually enter every cost transaction, and that someone is always behind.